What Is The International Teaching Assistant Program (ITAP)?

 Spoken English Proficiency

 The Speaking score of the internet-based TOEFL (iBT) is used for pre-screening.
-Students with 25-30 on the iBT Speaking Score gain ITA Clearance automatically once they complete ITA Training.
-Students whose iBT Speaking Score is below the required 25 / students who do not have an iBT score take the Spoken English Evaluation (SEE).
+Students with 25-30 on the iBT speaking score or 7 Band on the IELTS speaking section gain ITA Clearance automatically once they successfully complete ITA Training.

 ITAP Flow Chart